Type 1 Diabetes: Symptoms, Causes & Treatments

 Type 1 Diabetes Treatment

 1. Insulin: People with type 1 diabetes require insulin to survive, because their bodies don't produce sufficient insulin on their own.
-The point of insulin therapy is to provide the insulin the body would make normally.
+Insulin therapy allows the insulin a person takes to be available when it’s needed to keep glucose levels under control.
 There are several options for insulin delivery:

-• Insulin pens look like thick ink pens and have one type of insulin in the cartridge.
-A needle is attached to the pen for injections.
-Today more people use insulin pens, and most types of insulin are available in pen form.
+• Insulin pens look like thick ink pens and have one or two types of insulin in the cartridge.
+There are refillable and non-refillable pens.
+A very thin, short needle is attached to the pen for injections.
+Today more people use insulin pens than syringes, and most types of insulin are available in pen form.

-• Insulin pumps deliver insulin 24/7 based on dosing the wearer sets in consult with a health care provider.
+• Insulin pumps or patches deliver insulin 24/7 based on dosing the wearer sets in consult with a health care provider.
 Today there are two main types of pumps.
-One type uses an infusion set that is inserted subcutaneously; tubing runs from the site on the skin to the device.
+One type uses an infusion set that is inserted subcutaneously (just under the skin); tubing runs from the site on the skin to the small device.
 This device must be worn on the body.
-The other type of pump uses no tubing.
-A person wears a pod filled with insulin that is attached to the infusion set inserted under the skin anywhere insulin can be given.
-The wearer communicates with the pod using a handheld device that doesn’t need to be worn on the body.
+The other type of pump (a patch or pod) uses no tubing.
+The pod or patch is filled with insulin.
+The user directs the delivery of insulin with a handheld device that doesn’t need to be worn on the body.
+The pod or patch is infused through a short cannula inserted just under the skin anywhere insulin can be given.

 • Syringes are filled with insulin, which is delivered via injection.